heliossilver/persistent_EC_activation_CCM/README.md

 - R scripts are meant to be run from the script folder.
 - Bash scripts are meant to be run from main folder.
 - Scripts were developed for internal reproducibility.
+- Raw and processed sequencing data will be available through GEO (GSE313328) when published.
 ---